 […]

-During transmission, an MSDU from the MAC SAP goes through the processes shown in the left hand side of Figure 5-2a (MAC data plane architecture (MLO) for unicast data frames), then through the TID-to-link mapping process (see 35.3.7.1 (TID-to-link mapping)) that forwards the MPDUs down to one of the MLD lower MAC sublayers and then to the corresponding PHY SAP.
+During transmission, an MSDU from the MAC SAP goes through the processes shown in the left hand side of Figure 5-2a (MAC data plane architecture (MLO) for unicast data frames), then through the TID-to-link mapping process (see 35.3.7.1 (TID-to-link mapping)) that forwards the MPDUs down to one or more of the MLD lower MAC sublayers(#18075) and then to the corresponding PHY SAP.

 TGbe editor, for CID 18077, please make the following changes to pg78 line 26 and line 57:

 Block Ack scoreboarding for individually addressed frames (in collaboration with the MLD lower MAC sublayer).
-Optionally, the MLD upper MAC sublayer delivers successful status records of MPDUs and/or scoreboard context control information on Block Ack scoreboarding at one of the setup links to other setup links.
+Optionally, the MLD upper MAC sublayer delivers successful status records of MPDUs and/or scoreboard context control information on Block Ack scoreboarding at one of the setup links to other setup links (see 35.3.8 (Block ack procedures in Multi-link operation)).

 Do you agree to the resolution provided in doc 11-23/xxxxr0 for the following CIDs?